AheadAlot/CISC-486-Group-14-Project/README.md

 Synchronizations:
 - Player, monsters, defensive structures and town will be synced with their HP, position, level from host player to other players in the same session.
 - Game time synced with host player game time.
+- All scripted events will be synced to all players.

 ## Scripted Event